Mick Wallace: Views on Russia and Ukraine

-After Russia formally recognised the Donetsk and Luhansk people's republics, Wallace called for the abolition of NATO; "The people of Europe must campaign for the abolition of NATO, it has nothing good to offer anyone that prefers peace to war".
-Wallace, with Daly, had previously been one of the 52 MEPs who voted against an EU motion to provide Ukraine with €1.2 billion in loans (compared to 598 MEPs in favour).
+In January 2022, Wallace described the Russian military buildup on Ukraine's border as being "clearly defensive" in reaction to NATO.
+He called for NATO to be abolished, alleging that it wanted a war and saying "it has nothing good to offer anyone that prefers peace".
+Amid fears of an invasion, Wallace was one of 52 MEPs who voted against offering Ukraine €1.2 billion in loans (compared to 598 MEPs in favour).

-In March 2022, Wallace voted against a European Parliament resolution to condemn the Russian invasion of Ukraine, demand Vladimir Putin withdraw his troops and send weapons to Ukraine.
-Wallace later stated that he opposed Russian aggression against Ukraine and that he had opposed the resolution because it had called for sending weapons to Ukraine, stating that "the way forward is not putting in more arms and guns in there, the way forward is negotiation".
-Russian state media subsequently played clips of him criticizing the EU response to the Russian invasion.
+In March 2022, Wallace was one of 13 MEPs who voted against a European Parliament resolution condemning the Russian invasion of Ukraine.
+Wallace was criticised by constituents and others in Ireland, as well as the EU rapporteur on Ukraine, Michael Gahler, who said "Maybe he is under instruction from Moscow or the embassy there".
+Wallace explained that he opposed Russia's invasion, but did not back the resolution because it called for sending "defensive weapons to Ukraine", adding "the way forward is not putting in more arms ... the way forward is negotiation" with Russia.
+He said there must be acceptance of Russia's "genuine security concerns" about the idea of Ukraine joining NATO.
+Russian state media played clips of him criticising the EU response to the invasion.